jukebox42/Octoprint-PrusaMMU/README.md

     https://github.com/jukebox42/Octoprint-PrusaMMU/releases/latest/download/Octoprint-PrusaMmu.zip

-## Configuration
+## Highlighted Featured

-- Set a timeout to auto-select an extruder
-- Enable/disable extruders, name them, and give them a color
-- Show/hide navbar item (and simplify the display)
+- Displays MMU state in the navbar (configurable)
+- (Optional) Default to a filament if none are selected
+- On single color prints, shows a modal to select the filament within Octoprint
+- Displays an error popup when the MMU throws an error (Only when running 3.0.0+)
 - Supports retrieving filament data from [Spool Manager](https://plugins.octoprint.org/plugins/SpoolManager/) and [Filament Manager](https://plugins.octoprint.org/plugins/filamentmanager/) if installed.